Skip to content

 Provider Web Worker/Scheduler Gateway Control plane Object store Secret store

-Kubernetes Deployment + Service/Ingress Deployments or jobs with HPA/KEDA as needed Separate Deployment + Service/Ingress for webhook channels Managed or in-cluster Postgres S3-compatible, GCS, Azure Blob, or MinIO External Secrets or sealed secrets
+Kubernetes Deployment + Service/Ingress Downstream isolated provider required; stock Helm worker is not execution-ready Separate Deployment + Service/Ingress for webhook channels Managed or in-cluster Postgres S3-compatible, GCS, Azure Blob, or MinIO External Secrets or sealed secrets

-GCP Cloud Run or GKE GKE for production workers; Cloud Run all-in-one demo only Cloud Run or GKE Deployment Cloud SQL for PostgreSQL Cloud Storage Secret Manager
+GCP Cloud Run or GKE Dedicated Docker-capable worker host or reviewed GKE provider integration Cloud Run or GKE Deployment Cloud SQL for PostgreSQL Cloud Storage Secret Manager

-AWS ECS/Fargate or EKS ECS services or EKS deployments ECS service or EKS Deployment RDS PostgreSQL S3 Secrets Manager
+AWS ECS/Fargate or EKS Dedicated Docker-capable worker host or reviewed ECS/EKS provider integration ECS service or EKS Deployment RDS PostgreSQL S3 Secrets Manager

-Azure Container Apps or AKS Container Apps jobs/services or AKS Container Apps service or AKS Deployment Azure Database for PostgreSQL Azure Blob Storage Key Vault
+Azure Container Apps or AKS Dedicated Docker-capable worker host or reviewed Container Apps/AKS provider integration Container Apps service or AKS Deployment Azure Database for PostgreSQL Azure Blob Storage Key Vault

-DigitalOcean App Platform for demos; DOKS for scale DOKS deployments App Platform component or DOKS Deployment Managed PostgreSQL Spaces App Platform/DOKS secrets
+DigitalOcean App Platform for demos; DOKS for web/scheduler Dedicated Docker-capable worker host or reviewed DOKS provider integration App Platform component or DOKS Deployment Managed PostgreSQL Spaces App Platform/DOKS secrets

 The app core should not contain provider-specific branches.
 Provider behavior belongs in config, adapters, and deployment recipes.